vivek100/oneShotCodeGen/README.md

 | v2 | Combined Backend Generation | Creates integrated backend (DB + API) first, then generates frontend to match the API |
 | v3 | Template-Driven Generation | Uses provided templates to ensure consistent code structure across all components |

 This structure allows for 27 different combinations (3x3x3) of approaches across the three phases, each serving a specific purpose in the generation process.
+Allowing user to pick and choose which combination works the best for their requirements.

 ## Features